JoeYip13/Project-2-JavaScript/README.md

 - Icons are taken from the [Font Awesome](https://fontawesome.com/) Icon library and are utilised as classes in the `<i>` tag.
 - Icons are utilised in the game for user and computer display.
 The question mark icon is used to open the game rules modal and the "xmark" icon is used to close the modal screen.

-### Colors
+### Colours

-- I wanted the game quite bold with bright colors.
-Inspiration of the use of the colors were taken from the logo.5 different buttons so I used 5 different colors.
-Primarily started off with purple and once using [ColorSpace](https://mycolor.space/) to generate a nice color palette.
+- I wanted the game quite bold with bright colours.
+Inspiration of the use of the colours were taken from the logo; 5 different buttons so I used 5 different colours.
+Primarily started off with purple and once using [ColorSpace](https://mycolor.space/) to generate a nice colour palette.
 I ended up with the 5+ colours.
 - Text was used either black or white depending on the back ground colour of the page.
 I wanted it to be a good contrast between the pages.
 But once I ran the website through lighthouse and the contrast seem to have lost with the white font.
 I changed them all to black as the colours used were quite vibrant and the fonts in white did lose visual.

 <div align="center"><img src="assets/images/colors.jpg" alt="Color pallete"></div>